RTippin/messenger/README.md

 ### Implement our MessengerProvider contract for each provider registered

 - Each provider you define will need to implement our [`MessengerProvider`][link-messenger-contract] contract.
 We include a [`Messageable`][link-messageable] trait you can use on your providers that will usually suffice for your needs.
+This trait has all the methods needed to satisfy the contract.
-- You will typically want to override our `public static function getProviderSettings(): array` method per provider you register.
+- You will typically want to override our `getProviderSettings()` method per provider you register.
 - The `alias` will be auto-generated if null or not set.
-We will use the lower-snake case of the model name.
+When auto-generating, we will use the lower-snake case of the model's name.

 ***Example:***